-Current GPS technologies for satellite navigation are costly, heavy, and utilize high amount of power.
-This makes such systems difficult for microsatellites to support.
-In this paper we describe a low-cost, lowweight, low-power GPS navigation system to support micro/nanosatellites.
+Current GPS technologies for satellite navigation are relatively costly, heavy, and utilize a high amount of power.
+This makes such systems difficult for small satellites to support.
+In this paper, we describe a lowcost, low-weight, low-power GPS navigation system to support smaller satellites.
 A key component of our solution involves our patented TIDGET-based receiver design, which takes a brief snapshot of GPS data and powers off until the next position fix is desired.
 The processing of the TIDGET snapshot data is implemented in a software defined radio (SDR) using a GPS software application.
 This approach shares the resources available within a spacecraft's SDR to support both communication and navigation functions reducing the size, weight and cost of the hardware on a micro/nanosatellite.
-An important aspect of the TIDGET is its modular size, which allows multiple TIDGETs to be placed on the satellite shell for full GPS visibility and robustness to satellite spin.
+An important aspect of the TIDGET is its modular design, which allows multiple TIDGETs to be placed on the satellite shell for full GPS visibility and robustness to satellite spin.